panzerdp/dmitripavlutin.com/content/posts/135-dynamic-import/index.md

 execBigModule(true);
 ```

-For small modules (like `namedConcat.js` or `defaultConcat.js` from the previous example), with a few dozens of lines of code, the dynamic import doesn't worth the hassle.
+For small modules (like `namedConcat.js` or `defaultConcat.js` from the previous example), that have a few dozens of lines of code, the dynamic import doesn't worth the hassle.

 ## 4. Conclusion

-When calling `import(path)` as a function with an argument indicating the specifier (aka path) to a module, then you're going to dynamically load that module.
+To load dynamically a module call `import(path)` as a function with an argument indicating the specifier (aka path) to a module.

 `const module = await import(path)` returns a promise that resolves to an object containing the components of the imported module.

-In that object the `default` property contains the default export, and the named exports have the corresponding properties with the same name:
+In that object the `default` property contains the default export, and the named exports are contained in the corresponding properties:

 ```javascript
 const {